Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 You could do this yourself directly on the [Curve.fi](https://curve.fi/), but there is a very good reason one would prefer to use the yveCRV yVault: **more rewards!**

 How much more?
 Your rewards through this vault can be more than double!
-Yearn achieves this because it periodically donates 10% of the farmed CRV it earns through all [Curve.fi](https://curve.fi/) based strategies to this yveCRV vault and allows yveCRV vault depositors to claim Yearn’s share of Curve protocol fees.
-This means we give all of Yearn’s rewards, which we could have claimed for the protocol, to yveCRV depositors, boosting their weekly rewards.
+Yeeldx achieves this because it periodically donates 10% of the farmed CRV it earns through all [Curve.fi](https://curve.fi/) based strategies to this yveCRV vault and allows yveCRV vault depositors to claim Yeeldx’s share of Curve protocol fees.
+This means we give all of Yeeldx’s rewards, which we could have claimed for the protocol, to yveCRV depositors, boosting their weekly rewards.

-Locking your CRV tokens into the vault means that you delegate your [Curve.fi](https://curve.fi/) voting power to yearn.
-Yearn constantly runs simulations to optimize its voting allocations which maximizes yield across all vaults, benefiting your deposits in other vaults!
+Locking your CRV tokens into the vault means that you delegate your [Curve.fi](https://curve.fi/) voting power to Yeeldx.
+Yeeldx constantly runs simulations to optimize its voting allocations which maximizes yield across all vaults, benefiting your deposits in other vaults!

 **You can now claim your rewards and spend that money on mojitos while you enjoy retirement.** Though, another option you might want instead is to add your rewards back into the vault to compound your gains and you can even find a “Restake” button to do just that.
-You could very well do this manually, but Yearn has you covered here with …
+You could very well do this manually, but Yeeldx has you covered here with …

 ## The yvBoost yVault